House monotonicity: Methods violating house-monotonicity

-Simulation experiments show that monotonicity violations can be quite common.
-For example, in random elections, Hamilton's method has a chance of 1/18 to violate monotonicity.

 Methods satisfying house-monotonicity

 Methods for apportionment

 All the highest-averages methods (= divisor methods) satisfy house monotonicity.
-This is easy to see when considering the implementation of divisor methods as picking sequences: when a seat are added, the only change is that the picking sequence is extended with one additional pick.
-Therefore, all states keep their previously-picked seats.
+This is easy to see when considering the implementation of divisor methods as picking sequences: when a seat is added, the only change is that the picking sequence is extended with one additional pick.
+Therefore, all states keep their previously picked seats.
 Similarly, rank-index methods, which are generalizations of divisor methods, satisfy house-monotonicity.

 Moreover, capped divisor methods, which are variants of divisor methods in which a state never gets more seats than its upper quota, also satisfy house-monotonicity.
 An example is the Balinsky-Young quota method.

 Every house-monotone method can be defined as a recursive function of the house size h.
 Formally, an apportionment method $M(\mathbf{t},h)$ is house-monotone and satisfies both quotas if-and-only-if it is constructed recursively as follows (see mathematics of apportionment for the definitions and notation):